sitespeedio/sitespeed.io/docs/documentation/throttle/index.md

 Make sure to run ```sudo modprobe ifb numifbs=1``` before you start the container.

 And then when you actually start your Docker container, give it the right privileges with ```--cap-add=NET_ADMIN```

+You can also [use Docker networks]({{site.baseurl}}/documentation/sitespeed.io/browsers/#docker-networks) to change connectivity when testing inside a container.